davidandjulia/davidandjulia.github.io/content/sections/section2.md

 ### Sunday, September 12th 2021

-Morning: Brunch send off.
+Morning: Breakfast send off.
 Lake Wenatchee State Park South picnic area.
 The picnic area has capacity for 50; we will have food for all, but expect people to come and go during this time.
 Note that a discover pass is required per vehicle, so carpool if you can.